blakeblackshear/frigate/docs/docs/configuration/index.md

     # Optional: Configuration for how camera is handled in the GUI.
     ui:
-      # Optional: Adjust sort order of cameras in the GUI.
+      # Optional: Adjust sort order of cameras in the UI.
 Larger numbers come later (default: shown below)
       # By default the cameras are sorted alphabetically.
       order: 0
+      # Optional: Whether or not to show the camera in the Frigate UI (default: shown below)
+      dashboard: True
-      # Optional: Whether or not to show the camera in the GUI (default: shown below)
+      # Optional: Whether or not to show the camera in the Frigate Birdseye View (default: shown below)
-      show: True
+      birdseye: True
 ```